brianmcn/Zelda1RandoTools/doc/use.md

 is often faster when there is a very long list of choices, such as the overworld map tiles).
 Clicking outside of a popup will cancel the popup and abort making any changes to the element.

-When mouse-hovering an element with choices, scroll-wheel always activates a popup.
+When mouse-hovering an element with choices, scroll-wheel typically activates a popup.

 In certain cases noted below, clicking also activates the popup.